 Yoga Exercises for a Hunched Back (Hyperkyphosis)

+How does dowager's hump originate and are there exercises to fix it?
 As we get older, age-related declines in posture begin to set in.
 For many people, what started out as a mild case of bad posture when they were younger, slowly begins to develop into a hunched back and shoulders, which are the precursors of a dowager's hump, a.k.a. hyperkyphosis.

 As we have written about elsewhere, hunched back or dowager’s hump is one of the most overlooked age-related problems in today’s society.
 If the condition is allowed to progress into the full-fledged hyperkyphosis of a dowager’s hump, it causes numerous health issues.
 The hunched back compresses the rib cage, and as a result, many people with hyperkyphosis suffer from shortness of breath and other breathing issues.